Hibiscus

 Hibiscus Detailed Encyclopedia Introduction

-Hibiscus is a tropical flowering plant with large, showy trumpet-shaped flowers in vibrant colors, known for its beauty.
+Hibiscus is a tropical flowering plant with large, showy trumpet-shaped flowers in vibrant colors, renowned for its beauty.

 Basic Info